Burnsedia/burnsedia.github.io/content/contact.md

-# I you would like to schedule a consulting session you can email me at
+# If you would like to schedule a consulting session you can email me at mail@baileyburnsed.dev

 # If you use Matrix, message me at @burnsedia::matrix.org